Thank you for pursuing better mental health! Our online anxiety test consists of 20 statements and should take you 5 to 10 minutes to complete.

 Anxiety disorders can be treated by proven methods of psychotherapy and sometimes medications.
 Cognitive behavioral therapy is a common technique for treating anxiety disorders and is well-researched for it's quick and direct success treating this condition.

 If you need help, there is hope!
-Reach out to one of our licensed anxiety treatment mental health professionals.
+Reach out to a mental health professional that treats anxiety.